craftx/craftx.io/docs/COPY.md

 ## Hero
 Craft Training for Busy Developers
-> Master Craft CMS and start Crafting a better Web
+> Master Craft CMS in record time and become part of the growing community of Craft Professionals.
+One screencast at a time.

 `[Start Crafting]`

 ## Features
 ### Clear Code
 No squinting.
-Just large, beautiful text and consice snippets for maximun readability.
+Just large, beautiful text and concise snippets for maximum readability.
 ### Clean Audio
 No pops, hiss or monotone.
 Just clean, normalized audio for smooth, distraction free listening.
 ### Quick Pace